voltrb/docs/en/docs/fields.md

 end
 ```

 Fields can optionally take a type restriction.
-Once you add fields, they can be read and assigned with methods.
+Once you add fields, they can be read and assigned with getter and setter methods.

 ```ruby
 new_post = Post.new(body: 'it was the best of times')